Build-Week-Med-Cabinent-4/data-science/README.md

    - Effect: Expected impacts of consuming the strain
    - Aliment: Medical conditions that the strain is intended to alleviate
    - Flavor: What the strain is intended to taste like
-- Inputs
-   - ID: Primary Key integer identifier for each user input
-   - Aliment_In: User inputted Aliment
-   - Flavor_In: User inputted Flavor
-   - Effects_In: User inputted effects
-   - Strain_In: Model output based on user outputs